1. Write a post for your course blog in which you:

 -The point is to show the reader that she would rather watch someone that's useless then talk with her husband.
 At least that's how their society is described as.

 6. What is shocking and disturbing about the way Montag finds out what happened to Clarisse?
-What does this tell
+What does this tell us about Mildred and about their society?

 - Montag finds out through his wife.
 Mildred doesn't have any emotion towards Clarisse dying.
 I suppose that's the same with the society.